Maryland Lawsuits AgainstTamara D Terry, M.D.

-Based on the currently available data, Dr. Terry has been named as a co-defendant in a Maryland medical malpractice case one time.
-This complaint is associated with her tenure at Johns Hopkins Hospital.
-The entire complaint for each available case, as filed with the court, is found below.
+Based on publicly available records and data, Dr. Terry has been named as a co-defendant in a Maryland medical malpractice case one time.
+While the Maryland circuit court complaint is available in a PDF below, here is an excerpt of the allegations:

 The first available complaint against Dr. Terry listed the following allegations: